Demystifying Open Source

 • Consider alternative revenue streams such as sponsorships, donations, or crowdfunding campaigns to support ongoing development and maintenance efforts.

-• Collaborate with industry partners, organizations, and enterprises to explore opportunities for commercialization, and licensing, to unlock enterprise value and drive revenue generation.
+• Monetize open source projects by collaborating with industry partners, organizations, and enterprises to explore opportunities for commercialization and licensing, thereby unlocking enterprise value and driving revenue generation.